talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 ### Building Invoicing in Rails

-In Rails, you'd most likely create an `Invoice` model that maps precisely to an `invoices` table.
+In Rails, aided by ActiveRecord, you'd most likely create an `Invoice` model that maps precisely to an `invoices` table.
 You generate a migration and running that migration automatically updates the schema, so you know what tables and columns exist at any time.